Today we’ll complete the shoulder volume series.

 You can try to train them less, but actually, they’re super easy to exercise and don’t fatigue very fast.

-Rear delts are also pretty fatigue resistant which means that you need quite some work to get them growing.
+Rear delts are also pretty fatigue resistant which means that you need a certain level of stress to reach them properly.

 MAV – Maximum Adaptive Volume